OTTO Consumer Interactions: Improving engineering effectiveness to support innovation and drive efficiency

 With those priorities outlined, we conducted a validation workshop to ensure these recommendations were implementable and aligned with CI teams’ needs.

-The OTTO CI division now has a set of pragmatic and achievable recommendations for enhancing engineering effectiveness and optimizing software development processes, all tailored to its unique context and needs.
+The OTTO CI division now has a set of pragmatic and achievable recommendations for enhancing engineering effectiveness and optimizing software development processes.
+All tailored to its unique context and needs.
 Importantly, Thoughtworks’ recommendations were outcome-driven, and we provided examples of potential success metrics and how to track progress toward clearly defined goals.
 To guide OTTO CI’s efforts, Thoughtworks also created a clear implementation roadmap for the five recommended initiatives.
-This provides a strategic guide for prioritization and phased implementation of the initiatives to ensure they have the desired impact and to support continuous improvement.
+This provides a strategic guide for prioritization and phased implementation of the initiative to ensure they have the desired impact and to support continuous improvement.

 While the primary focus was on reducing waste in software development, as part of this collaborative process, Thoughtworks recognized and celebrated OTTO CI teams’ existing strengths.
 In particular, we highlighted the high level of team autonomy, which demonstrates OTTO CI’s commitment to fostering a positive developer experience, a vital factor in strong development performance.